What is API Security?

 4. Unrestricted Resource Consumption

-to detect and block abusive behavior.
-APIs should also include back-off mechanisms
+, and employing monitoring tools to detect and block abusive actions.
+APIs should also include back-off mechanisms to handle excessive load gracefully.

 5. Broken Function Level Authorization